 To make the most of the post, I recommend reading Part 2 and 3 of the series Putting into play, which provides an orientation.

-Since we now have an explicit description of how our mind works that shows what we are doing when processing information that forms our beliefs, desires and expectations (meanings), which we store in our memory as experiences together with our emotions.
-Based on the citation below, which I call our core cognitive activities, I will show what it is you are targeting, mind-wise, as a narrative constructor when triggering the narrative vehicle of meaning-making in the creation of a curiosity that encourages perceivers to become engaged/involved.
+Since we now have an explicit description of how our thinking works, which shows what we are doing when processing information that forms our beliefs, desires and expectations (meanings).
+Based on the description quoted below, I will show what you are targeting, mind-wise, as a narrative constructor when triggering the narrative vehicle of meaning-making in creating a curiosity that encourages perceivers to become engaged/involved.

 “The ability to generate inter-domain causal networks, use network understanding to speculate about potential outcomes, test and re-adjust our imaginative hypotheses, and to shift attention from one target to another, while keeping in mind the ultimate goal (e.g., subsistence) over an extended period of time is unique to the human mind of today.”